toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 lastValue

-So in the above code we are creating an observable which is emitting values one by one, but at the end it only emit one value whatever the last value is.
+So in the above code, we are creating an observable that is emitting values one by one, but in the end, it only emits one value whatever the last value is.

-Well the problem with toPromise is, it cannot handle undefined value properly.
+Well, the problem with toPromise is, it cannot handle undefined values properly and that is why topromise deprecated.

 Let’s understand what is the issue.